quru/qis/doc/image_help.md

 <a name="templates"></a>
 ## Image templates

-A template is a group of image processing options saved together as a single named shortcut.
+A template is a group of image processing options, saved together under a single name.
-You can use templates to avoid repeating the same set of image options, to make image URLs simpler, and to define a standard set of image options in one place.
+You can use templates to avoid repeating the same set of image options, to make image URLs simpler, or to define a standard set of image options in a central place.

 All image options except for [src](#option_src), [xref](#option_xref), and [tile](#option_tile)
 can be saved in a template.
-The templates already available to you are [listed above](#defaults), and can be created or changed by your system administrator.
+The templates already available to you are [listed above](#defaults), and can be created or changed by an administrator.
 You can then apply a template to an image using the [tmp](#option_tmp) option.

-In QIS v1 the use of templates was optional, and a small number of fixed system settings provided fall-back values for image format, colorspace, and client caching time.
+From QIS v2 onwards, a template is always used when an image is generated.

-As of QIS v2 a template is always used when an image is generated.
-If no [tmp](#option_tmp) parameter is given then the system's [default template](#defaults) is used to provide the fall-back values.
-This simplifies image generation and administration, and allows a default value to be provided for any of the available image options.
-If you do specify a template then the system's default template is not used.
+If no [tmp](#option_tmp) parameter is given then the system's [default template](#defaults) is applied.
+This simplifies image generation and administration, and allows a default value to be defined for any of the available image options.
+If you do specify a template, then the system's default template is not used.

 <a name="options"></a>
 ## Image options

-For most of the options that follow, if an image template is specified (with the [tmp](#option_tmp) option), the default value for that option is taken from the template.
+For most of the options that follow, if an image template is specified (with the [tmp](#option_tmp) option), the default value for the option is taken from that template.
 If no template is specified, a default value is taken from the system's default template.
-Finally, if the template does not set a value, the default action is to leave the image unchanged for that option.
+Finally, if neither of these sets a value, the default action is to leave the image unchanged for that option.

 <a name="option_src"></a>